What are agile methods? – Definition

 Agile methods for Austrian SMEs

-SMEs are often “unconsciously agile”—short paths, fast decisions, direct customer communication.
-Deliberate agility makes these strengths systematically usable:
+SMEs are often “unconsciously agile” – short communication channels, quick decisions, direct customer communication.
+Conscious agility systematically leverages these strengths:

 Getting started recommendations for SMEs: